argrelay/argrelay/docs/dev_notes/query_perf_mongomock_notes.md

 ```

 Creating indexes for while using `mongomock` makes no difference
-(understandably as mock is not supposed to address non-functional requirements).
+(understandably as mock is not supposed to address performance requirements).

 Iteration 1: Create index for index fields with `mongomock`